cran-task-views/Cluster/Cluster.md

     `r pkg("e1071")`.
 Further and more extensive tools for fuzzy clustering are available in package
     `r pkg("fclust")`.
--   Package `r pkg("FactoClass")` performs a combination of factorial methods and cluster analysis.
 -   Package `r pkg("FCPS")` provides many conventional clustering algorithms with consistent input and output, several statistical approaches for the estimation of the number of clusters